crystalthen/TechChallenge/readme.md

 ## To-Do

+- Create EC2 launch group and auto-scaling group
+- Update ELB from classic
 - Pass AWS credentials through to the container via environment variables
-- Update ELB from classic

 ##  Lessons learned
 Given more time I would learn to deploy the AWS infra with a more specialised infra as code solution (e.g.: Terraform).
 Deploying with Ansible work fine, but it's a bit of a headache to set vars (for instance IDs, security group IDs, etc) and tearing down the stack afterwards is a manual process.